1995parham/github-do-not-ban-us/README.md

 I think having a **simple Github page** is our fundamental right.
 Don't make us leave the open-source community.

+Some of us have published packages that are used by other people that are not right to remove them.

 ## Note for GitHub
 Please let us get a backup from our private repository before disabling them.